 When you have major game-changing news or work for an incredibly popular company, having relationships with the press is easy.
 For the rest of us, there’s a right way and a wrong way to establish a relationship with the press.

 Before I jump into techniques, I want to talk about tools.
 The good news is that web technology has opened up doors for any company, no matter how small, to establish a relationship with the press.
+According to me if you own a Youtube channel and just like speaking rather than writing then buying video views is how you get exposure but if you love writing and want to appear in a well-renowned paper then using Twitter is one of the best places using which you can use connect to the right people.
 Not only can you find the right journalist, but you can have a discussion and at the time when the journalist is most open to your expertise.
 In particular, there are two places you should certainly utilize to take advantage of press opportunities.

 Below is a search I did on Twitter a while back where I used the terms “is about column next”.
 Take a look how powerful a search like this can be: